ropensci/emld/README.md

 emld
 ====

 The goal of emld is to provide a way to work with EML metadata in the JSON-LD format.
+At it's heart, the package is simply a way to translate an EML XML document into JSON-LD and be able to reverse this so that any semantically equivalent JSON-LD file can be serialized into EML-schema valid XML.

+In contrast to the existing [EML package](https://ropensci.github.io/EML), this package aims to a very light-weight implementation that seeks to provide both an intuitive data format and make maximum use of existing technology to work with that format.

+This is very much **work in progress** The outline below illustrates things we can do or will be able to do with this package.
+The examples below are just a sketch of ideas so far, I hope to replace these with richer examples that will probably be developed more fully as vignettes.

 Installation
 ------------